Skip to Main Content

 The library subscribes to several hundred databases which contain a wide range of sources, including eBooks, articles, music, digitized primary sources, and images.

-Most of our licenses allow you to include links to database sources in LATTE.
+Most of our licenses allow you to include links to database sources in Moodle.

 In addition to ebooks and articles, library resources include image databases, streaming video collections, and other non-textual resources which can be incorporated into course materials.